vgupta117/project02/README.md

 4/1/2021:
     Jennifer created new index page "explore your destinations".
 4/2/2021:
-    Bianca completed F-Layout for Giza citypage, removed Stats for each city (clashed with F-Layout, further edited the style and css for each page
+    Bianca completed F-Layout for Giza citypage, removed Stats for each city (clashed with F-Layout), further edited the style and css for each, fixed header selection glitch (each city highlights properly when selected)
     Vikram updated three remaining pages following Bianca's work and published the cite to digital scholar